MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-from-a-dll-project.md

    - For .NET Framework DLLs, select **Start external program**, and add the fully qualified path and name of the calling app.

-   - Or, select **Start browser with URL** and fill in the URL of a calling app, such as a local ASP.NET app.
+   - Or, select **Start browser with URL** and fill in the URL of a local ASP.NET app.

    - For .NET Core DLLs, select **Executable** from the **Launch** dropdown, and then add the fully qualified path and name of the calling app in the **Executable** field.